Byron1z/ticket-lifecycle-B1z/README.md

    <img src="https://i.imgur.com/gvuaMUr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  For Convenience, Byron, the Supreme Admin, will be part of the Online Banking Department.
+  For Convenience, Byron, the System Administrator, the Supreme Admin, will also be part of the Online Banking team.
 </p>
 <br />